Skip to main content

 Application scaling yaml

 Head over to the Workloads section in the left-hand menu under Kubernetes resources.
 In the Filter by namespace drop down list, select dev.
-You should see the contoso-air deployment is now running 3 replicas.
+You should see the contoso-air deployment is now running (or starting) 3 replicas.

 note